TheTicketKing.com is a ticket resale marketplace, not a box office or venue. Ticket price may be above or below face value.

 Brewers 2022 Season Review

 The Milwaukee Brewers finished the 2022 season with a final 86-76 record.
 The team was in the hunt for a Wild Card spot late in the season but came up short.
 They took second place in the NL Central, behind the St. Louis Cardinals.
-Moving on from here, the team will have to look for a new closer, stronger players on offense and a team that will stay strong through a long season.
-The Brewers 2022 final home game record was 46-35.
+Moving on from here, the team will have to look for a new closer, stronger players on offense, and a team that will stay strong through a long season.
+The Brewers' 2022 final home game record was 46-35.
 Their road record was 40-41.

 By the end of May, the team was standing at 32-19, and looking strong.
 Their lead in the division didn't slip away until late in the season when the Cardinals got very hot at just the right time.
 This didn't mean that the team was completely out of playoff contention.
 Players that stood out in 2022 include Rowdy Tellez who hit 35 home runs and had 89 RBIs.
 Willy Adames had a strong season, with 31 home runs, and 98 RBIs.
 Hunter Renfroe played in 125 games, with 121 hits, 29 home runs, 72 RBIs, and an OPS of .807.
 Brandon Woodruff had 13 wins with a final 3.05 ERA.
 Corbin Burns finished strong, with 12 wins over 202 innings pitched.